lsst-dm/dmtn-234/index.rst

 The source of the user's group membership information varies by type of Science Platform deployment.

 For deployments using GitHub, group membership is taken from the user's GitHub teams.
-For deployments using a local identity provider, group membership comes either from a local LDAP server or from the token issued by an OpenID Connect authentication service.
+For deployments using a local identity provider group membership comes from a local LDAP server.

 For deployments using federated identity, group membership is maintained in the identity management system.
 Users will be added to appropriate access groups during enrollment by the approver.